 Area for area, peatlands store more carbon than rainforest, but increasing damage to these landscapes is leading to loss of carbon and habitat.

-Peat free compost is now widely available and just as good, or why not make your own compost - it's a great way of recycling kitchen and garden waste and saves you money.
+Peat free compost is now widely available and just as good, or why not make your own - it's a great way of recycling kitchen and garden waste and saves you money.

 Soil holds large amounts of carbon dioxide.
 Digging exposes soil to the air and greenhouse gasses and water are lost.
 You can improve the quality of your soils by using homemade mulches and weeding by hand.

-In your greenhouse minimise the need for heating over winter by keeping them insulated and thinking about what you are growing- do you need to keep chilli plants in winter when you could start fresh in summer?
+In your greenhouse minimise the need for heating over winter by keeping them insulated and thinking about what you are growing; do you need to keep chilli plants in winter when you could start fresh in summer?
 If you do need to use a heater, use a renewable source if possible.

-Lighting your garden at night can negatively affect wildlife- disrupting behaviour patterns, increasing risk of predation, and affecting breeding cycles.
+Lighting your garden at night can negatively affect wildlife disrupting behaviour patterns, increasing risk of predation, and affecting breeding cycles.

-There are measure you can take to reduce these effects, dim white lights are less likely to affect wildlife than coloured bulbs.
+There are measures you can take to reduce these effects, dim white lights are less likely to affect wildlife than coloured bulbs.
 Turning off bulbs not in use or use timers if lights are essential for security.
 Consider using solar-powered lights to save energy.

 Climate change makes water an important resource in your garden.
 Using less water in your garden not only saves you money, it helps the water industry ensure we all have water during peak demand, and don't forget water from your tap also has a carbon footprint!